-Whether your kid is an oboist, bass player or a soprano, serious musicians don't look for colleges or grad schools with a Division I football team and big marching band.
+Whether an oboist, bass player, or a soprano, serious musicians don't look for colleges or grad schools with a Division I football team and big marching band.
 They look at conservatories or universities with top-notch music programs.
-And just as universities are divided into tiers, with the Stanfords and Harvards of the world at the tippy top, and less competitive schools lower down, the stratification of music schools is even more severe.
-At the top of that pyramid, you'll find the best conservatories in the country.
+And just as universities are divided into tiers, with the Stanfords and Harvards of the world at the top, so, too, are music schools.

 - University of Redlands: Based in California's Inland Empire, east of Los Angeles, this small liberal arts college and its conservatory of music are just over a century old.
 Concerts are performed in the college chapel.
 Many of Redlands' music students take advantage of the school's Salzburg Semester: They live in the college's 450-year-old Austrian castle and study at the Mozarteum.

-03Music Schools in the Pacific Northwest and Beyond
+Music Schools in the Pacific Northwest: Washington

-In addition to Seattle's arts conservatory, the Cornish College of the Arts, which offers music, dance, design, art and theater majors, be sure to check out the University of Puget Soundin nearby Tacoma.
+In addition to Seattle's arts conservatory the Cornish College of the Arts, which offers music, dance, design, art and theater majors, be sure to check out the University of Puget Soundin nearby Tacoma.
 It's a small, private, liberal arts university with a terrific music program.

-Be sure to check out the University of Idaho in Moscow, where the Lionel Hampton School of Music boasts a full orchestra, four jazz bands and the nation's largest collegiate jazz choir with 200 voices.
+Be sure to check out the University of Idaho in Moscow, where the Lionel Hampton School of Music boasts a full orchestra, four jazz bands, and the nation's largest collegiate jazz choir, with 200 voices.
 The school's annual Lionel Hampton Jazz Festival attracts about 20,000 concertgoers each year.